What is a chief human resources officer (CHRO)?

-The chief human resources officer is key to the growth and success of many organizations.
-A CHRO oversees HR departments and develops strategies and policies that promote sustainable growth.
-Learn about the skills and education needed for this important role.
+The chief human resources officer is a key to the growth and success of many organizations as they oversee HR departments and develop strategies and policies that promote sustainable growth.
+Hear from an expert on the skills and education you’ll need to succeed in this C-suite role.

 Share: